You are here

 Assessing Student Learning in Blackboard

-Assignments in Blackboard are a content items associated with specific workflows internal to Blackboard.
+Assignments in Blackboard are content items associated with specific workflows internal to Blackboard.
 All submitted materials and grading occurs in Blackboard.
 Assignments can be created for individuals and groups.
 Options in assignments include setting the number of attempts, anonymous and delegated grading, use of plagiarism detection tools, in addition to the standard due date.

 - How to create an Assignment (Watch a Video)